aabtin/Hello-world/README.md

 # Hello-world
 First
 It's abi from Iran, just started. 🤔
-Ivm 36 and I've studied IT.
+I'm 36 and I've studied IT.